SPandeyCodes/Cpp/README.md

 # Cpp
-a self referral and practice collection for beginers as a reference
+a self referral and practice collection for beginers as a reference of C++ programming languges. contains various problems and solutions